In 2015–2019, injury and poisoning was the third leading cause of death for Indigenous Australians (2,240 deaths, or 15%)

 Policy responses aimed at addressing injury prevention need to be evidence based, multi-dimensional, relevant and address systemic issues that reduce people's capacity to make health-enhancing choices (Anderson 2008; Berger et al. 2009; Berry et al. 2009).
 Alcohol and substance use have been found to be a factor in suicide and transport accidents as well as assault (Fitts et al. 2017; Mitchell 2011; Robinson et al. 2011; West C. et al. 2014a).
 Strategies to prevent injuries should address road safety, child car safety and alcohol abuse.
 In keeping with the holistic conceptualisation of health and wellbeing for Indigenous Australians, safety promotion and injury prevention activities should also address the social, cultural and geographic context in which Indigenous Australians live.

-Over the past decade, efforts to reduce Indigenous child (0–4 years) mortality have focussed on reducing risk factors and improving maternal and child health particularly during pregnancy and infancy, as these factors have the most potential to impact child mortality rates.
-More research is needed to understand why improvements in health risk factors are not translating into stronger improvements in Indigenous child (0–4) mortality rates (PM&C 2020).
-The high proportion of injury related deaths among Indigenous 1–4 year olds may warrant more attention.
-Although these represent a much smaller contribution to the overall number of deaths among Indigenous 0–4 year olds they also represent an opportunity to address risks that are largely preventable such as transport accidents and drowning.
+Over the past decade, efforts to reduce Indigenous child (0–4 years) mortality have focussed on reducing risk factors and improving maternal and child health particularly during pregnancy and infancy, as these factors have the most potential to affect child death rates.
+More research is needed to understand why improvements in health risk factors are not translating into stronger improvements in Indigenous child (0–4) death rates (PM&C 2020).
+The high proportion of injury related deaths among Indigenous children (1–4) may warrant more attention.
+Although these represent a much smaller contribution to the overall number of deaths among Indigenous children (0–4) they also represent an opportunity to address risks that are largely preventable such as transport accidents and drowning.

 - ABS (Australian Bureau of Statistics) 2013.
 Australian Aboriginal and Torres Strait Islander Health Survey: First Results Australia 2012–13. cat. no. 4727.0.55.001.
 Canberra: AIHW.